FortiGuard Labs Threat Research Report

 FortiGuard Labs has been monitoring this malware carefully since the beta version of this family was first discovered.
 From a ransomware perspective, Dharma continues to be active and at the top of our threat list.
 Our telemetry also shows that for the past 6 months more than 25% of detection is originating from Turkey.

 The cyberwar is not at rest.
 Turkish sources have reported that Dharma has attacked more than 100 Greek websites.
-Details of these attacks seems to confirm news reports about the political tensions between Turkey and Greece regarding islands ownership in the Aegean sea, showing that ransomware attacks can be used for activism as well as for financial gain.
+Details of these attacks seem to confirm news reports about the political tensions between Turkey and Greece regarding islands ownership in the Aegean sea, showing that ransomware attacks can be used for activism as well as for financial gain.

 1. FortiGuard’s Antivirus service detects these samples as W32/Crysis.L!tr.ransom